skilesare/immortality/a_fresh_start/README.md

 XI.
 Toward supersociety

 Most of my focus will be on the bootstrap to the Supersociety.
 In a Supersociety, the limitations of the societal economics are overcome and rendered irrelevant.
 If we want our current society to continue, this needs to happen in a way that moral responsibility is invoked over moral authority.
-This will allow the next bootstrap to focus on not disrupting our society even though it has the authority to do so.
+This will allow the eventual bootstrap to superintellegence to focus on not disrupting our society even though it has the authority to do so.
 We've had some practice at this with our intellectual bootstrap.
 I could be said that many of our advanced intellectual constructs that have been the most successful have allowed us to maintain a diversity of societies inside of the time based intellectual construct.

 To determine how to overcome the economics at the societal level, we must ask and understand what that economy is.
 This economy is the supply and demand of resources.
 We have gotten very good at allocating resources and we have created many societal and intellectual institutions to try to streamline this process.
 Unfortunately, we haven't made it irrelevant yet.
 Making it irrelevant would require maximizing the efficiency of our use of resources.
 We've tried a few things through the years to try to do this, but most of our efforts have proven to be too fragile for reality.
 Currently, capitalism rules the day with its laissez-faire approach to markets.
 Even this hands-off approach has been exposed as fragile.
 Communism probably took the grandest stab at this but ended up being shown as hyper-fragile.